Homer Screws

-Homer Screws is a retired American soccer defender who played professionally in the Major Indoor Soccer League, Western Soccer Alliance and American Indoor Soccer Association.
+Homer Screws (born August 31, 1966) is a retired American soccer defender who played professionally in the Major Indoor Soccer League, Western Soccer Alliance and American Indoor Soccer Association.
 He coached the Coe College men's and women's soccer teams.

 Player

 After graduating from high school, Screws spent a year playing lower division soccer in Germany.
 He returned to the United States and played at least one season of collegiate soccer at Warner Pacific College.
 In 1987 and 1988, Screws played for F.C.
 Portland in the Western Soccer Alliance.
 In the fall of 1987, Screws signed with the Tacoma Stars of the Major Indoor Soccer League.
 He spent two seasons with the Stars, but lost most of his second season with injuries.
-For some reason, this very unnotable guy has a wiki page.
 In 1989, he moved to the Atlanta Attack of the American Indoor Soccer Association.
 In January 1990, the Attack placed Screws on the disabled list.
 He retired at the end of the season and moved back to Tacoma with his family.